Fujiwara no Hiroko

 Fujiwara no Hiroko (藤原寛子), also known as Shijō no Miya (四条宮), was an empress consort of Emperor Go-Reizei.
 She was the eldest daughter of Fujiwara no Yorimichi and Fujiwara no Gishi.
 Fujiwara no Morozane was her brother by the same mother.

-Life
+Biography

 At the time, the matrilineal bloodline was very important in Japanese noble society.
 Hiroko's mother Gishi's hazy background might have put her at a disadvantage, but to her father she was a long-awaited daughter.

 Empress

 Especially after the early death of her adopted sister Fujiwara no Genshi in 1039, Yorimichi expected Hiroko to give birth to an imperial prince, and so sent her to the court of Emperor Go-Reizei in 1050.
 A year later, in 1051, she became kōgō.
 Normally, the existing imperial wife Princess Shōshi would have taken the position, but Shōshi remained in the position of chūgū by her own preference.
 With her father's powerful protection, Hiroko maintained a flashy palace and held poetry competitions.

 However, despite her father's great expectations and the Emperor's affection, Hiroko proved unable to bear children.
 In 1068, Fujiwara no Kanshi became a kōgō, and Hiroko took the position of chūgū.
 After Emperor Go-Reizei's death in the same year, Hiroko became a nun.